uccser/verto/docs/source/contributing.rst

 	Every processor is listed in this file, and will at least contain a regex pattern to match it's corresponding tag.
 	Most will also define required and optional parameters, these correspond to arguments in the tag's template.

+- ``tests/`` are explained in the Test Suite section further down the page

+It is important to note that Kordac is not just a Markdown Extension, it is in fact a wrapper for Python Markdown.
+``KordacExtension`` **is** an extension for Python Markdown.
+We have created an

 Creating a New Processor
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 To create a new processor, a good place to start is the `Extension API`_ page of the Python Markdown docs, and you can also read the `source code`_ itself.

 .. _Extension API: https://pythonhosted.org/Markdown/extensions/api.html